whizzml/examples/tutorials/docs/101_ensemble.md

 # WhizzML: 101 - Using an Ensemble

-Following the schema described in the prediction workflow document, this is the code snippet that shows the minimal workflow to create an Ensemble and produce a single prediction.
+Following the schema described in the [training and prediction workflow](workflow.md) document, this is the code snippet that shows the minimal workflow to create an Ensemble and produce a single prediction.